tyjhart/flowanalyzer/README.md

 **Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to a move to SystemD.

-This will work for a proof of concept installation or for very small networks.
+### Elasticsearch Nodes
+By default the installation script assumes you're using only one node for the collectors, Elasticsearch, and Kibana.
+The configuration options are included by the installation script for working in a multi-node cluster but they are commented out.
+This is fine for proof-of-concept or fairly small networks with low retention requirements, but it will not scale beyond a certain point.

 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.
+As your flow volume, data retention, and failover needs increase you can tune the amount of Elasticsearch shards and replicas to meet your needs.

 # Installation
 Install by cloning the latest Git repo, then run the Ubuntu installation script.

 See the [installation documentation](Install/README.md) for more information.

 # Device Configuration
 Configure your devices to send Netflow and IPFIX data to the Flow Analyzer collector.

 See the [Flow Management blog](http://www.manitonetworks.com/flow-management/) for more information on configuring your devices.